VitorFigueiredoResearch/Baryon-Convolved-Effective-Potential/README.md

 distribution**.

 H1 is intentionally **descriptive rather than predictive**.
-Its purpose is to test—using real data and a controlled, resolution-stable numerical pipeline—whether **finite-range, nonlocal baryonic response models** can reproduce observed rotation-curve morphologies **without invoking particle dark matter** or modifying local gravitational laws.
+Its purpose is to test using real data and a controlled, resolution stable numerical pipeline, whether **finite-range, nonlocal baryonic response models** can reproduce observed rotation-curve morphologies **without invoking particle dark matter** or modifying local gravitational laws.